webOS-ports/org.webosports.app.settings/README.md

 Summary
 -------
-The settings application for the webOS ports project.
+The Settings application for the WebOS Ports LuneOS project.

 Description
 -----------